hyperledger/indy-node/docs/source/transactions.md

 Transaction to change authentication rules.
 Authentication rules are stored in the State as key - value dictionary.
 This coincides with the storage structure in (auth_map)[auth_rule.md].
-If config ledger does not have transaction for key, the State use value from auth_map.
+If config ledger does not have a transaction for a given key, then a default rule defined in code is used.
 Key - some action in the format `prefix--txn_type--field--old_value--new_value`
 - `prefix` (enum: `ADD` or `EDIT`)
 - `txn_type` (string) - The type of transaction to change rights to.
 (Example: "0", "1", ...)